Why do we Quarry?

 Since 1981 there has been a time-limit imposed on those who seek to extract from the land.
 They are not allowed to quarry for an indefinite amount of time.
 Companies are also required to ‘reinstate’ the land – this can involve years of careful drainage and land management in order to get the area back to a state where it can be used.

-Any amount of careful management, however, will not return the land to the way it was before the rock was extracted and the species of flora and fauna that were disturbed and destroyed may never be able to re-establish themselves in that area again.
+No amount of careful management, however, will return the land to the way it was before the rock was extracted and the species of flora and fauna that were disturbed and destroyed may never be able to re-establish themselves in that area again.

 Image: Quarrying and Mineral Extraction by steeedm